fOGA: An Orthogonal Greedy Algorithm for Fractional Laplacian Problems: Acknowledgments

 \section{Acknowledgments}

 Authors would like to express their sincere appreciation to Professor Jinchao Xu for a number of his stimulating lectures on machine learning algorithms and guidance.
-The first author was funded in part by NSFC 22341302 and the second author was funded in part by NSF-DMS 2208499.
+The second author was funded in part by NSF-DMS 2208499 and the third author was funded in part by NSFC 22341302.